 The Brunel Museum tells the story of the Thames Tunnel, considered the Eighth Wonder of the World when it opened in 1843 as the first tunnel under a river.
 Kids' entry to the museum is free and there are engineering activity packs available in the bookshop.

-Meanwhile, families can discover the story of London's water supply at Kew's Water and Steam Museum and even travel back in time to experience Life at the Waterworks for themselves, dressing up in Victorian costumes.
+Meanwhile, families can discover the story of London's water supply at Kew's Water and Steam Museum and even travel back in time, dressing up in Victorian costumes.

 Architecture and archaeology hijinks